Mediant substitution is a simple but powerful technique for making all your chord sequences sound more sophisticated.

 The root plus a minor chord built on the note a major third higher

 Any A minor inversion over the F would make an F major 7 chord.
 The keyboard shows only the F major 7 chord in this Module’s riff.
-Invert the A minor chord to make the other types.
+Invert the A minor chord to make the other major seventh chord inversions.

 Mediant substitution chords are chords you ‘try out’.
 They will nearly always harmonise your existing melody in an interesting, even improved, way.